Island Home (anthem): History

 In 2007, a contest was held to determine the official anthem of Jersey.
 A shortlist of five was drawn up from twenty-three entries.
 "Ma Normandie" was controversially excluded from the shortlist despite lyrics from it previously adorning banknotes of the Jersey pound.
 The justification for exclusion was that the song had no direct connection to Jersey and references France in its lyrics.
 The contest was judged by a panel of five judges and an audience of the public.
 After voting, the Bailiff of Jersey announced the contest had been won by "Island Home" written by Gerard Le Feuvre in 2002 from St Ouen.
 Le Feuvre's inspiration was to have a song that was simple for children to sing but also inspire unity.
 The song was inspired by the wildlife in Jersey, with the first three notes designed to imitate the lowing of a Jersey cow.
 The song was written in English, but Le Feuvre said he would release a Jèrriais version.
 The song was first performed at the Jersey Opera House on Liberation Day 2008.
 "Island Home" started to be played at official events and schools in Jersey before being confirmed as the anthem.

 Criticism

-The decision to select "Island Home" was controversial, as although the public voted against it, their votes were collated as one vote, with the panel members individually getting one vote each, thus the public were outvoted.
+The decision to select "Island Home" was controversial, as although the public voted against it in favour of "Beautiful Jersey", their votes were collated as one vote, with the panel members individually getting one vote each, thus the public were outvoted.
 The decision was intended to be ratified by the States of Jersey, however the proposal was never sent to the legislature, leading to Senators requesting in 2010 that the contest be rerun and demanding that it not be officially described as the Jersey anthem.
 In rugby, the Jersey Touch Rugby Association refused to use it, instead preferring to retain "Ma Normandie".
 In 2015, the Jersey Island Games team dropped it in favour of "Beautiful Jersey", after athletes called it "dreary and uninspiring".

+In 2025, a formal public poll was held on what Jersey's anthem should be.
+"Beautiful Jersey" came first, followed by "God Save the King".
+"Island Home" only gained 12 votes, behind "Ma Normandie".
+The States of Jersey formally approved this poll to make "Beautiful Jersey" the official anthem of Jersey instead of "Island Home".